hanzhang24/Slogo/doc/usecases/Integration_Usecases.md

     throw ie;
   }
 ```
-* The user types 'pu fd 50 pd fd 50' in the command window and sees the turtle move twice (once without a trail and once with a trail).
+* The user types 'pu fd 50 pd fd 50' in the viewCommand window and sees the turtle move twice (once without a trail and once with a trail).
  ``` java
   // Compiler is called as a handler try {